nathansmith/javascript-quiz/ANSWERS.md

     **Answer:**

-    Variables in JavaScript are implicitly global (a very bad thing) unless you declare them with the preceding `var` keyword.
+    Variables in JavaScript are implicitly global (a very bad thing) unless you declare them with a preceding `var` keyword.
 Doing so ensures that the variable is scoped no higher than the nearest containing function.
 A self-executing anonymous function (aka IIFE) is a function that immediately runs, keeping the variables inside it safely quarantined away from the global scope.

     ```js
     // These are functions